rogin/Snippets/Connect/HowDoI.md

 ## Access global map concurrently

+(_ed note_: may be worthwhile to review [this code template](https://github.com/nextgenhealthcare/connect-examples/tree/master/Code%20Templates/Thread-safe%20get%20or%20create%20from%20globalMap) against the response below.)

-Summary: don't do it
+Summary: don't do it, ultimately JS should NOT be considered thread-safe

 _chris_ was accessing the global map from channel deployments after noticing values not being in there when they should have been.

-Ultimately JS should NOT be considered thread-safe.

 Options listed

-* replacing the JS map with java.util.ConcurrentHashMap
+* replacing the JS map with `java.util.ConcurrentHashMap`
-* _chris_: When I create the map initially, I can attach a get method to it which just turns-around and fetches the thing via property-access.
-That will allow me to go and hunt-down all the references in my js code and replace map[foo] with map.get(foo).
+* _chris_: When I create the map initially, I can attach a `get` method to it which just turns-around and fetches the thing via property-access.
+That will allow me to go and hunt-down all the references in my js code and replace `map[foo]` with `map.get(foo)`.
 Then I can swap-out the object for the type I really want.
 In the meantime I still have all kinds of concurrency issues, but I don't have to stop-the-world to re-write all that code.
-Yep, looks like object.get doesn't exist and defining it works as expected.
+Yep, looks like `object.get` doesn't exist and defining it works as expected.

 ## Create index on metadata column(s)